adhioutlined/adhioutlined.github.io/_posts/2016-12-19-libvirtError-CPU-specification-not-supported-by-hypervisor.md

   image: /assets/images/2624988907_39e6f5e4d4_b.jpg
 date:  2016-12-19
 tags:
   - kvm
   - qemu
   - openstack
 description: ''
 categories:
   - Virtual
-serie: openstack
 ---
 If you're in staging or testing phase of openstack development, it's possible for you using an Virtual Machine as Compute Node / Hypervisor.
 That's mean you will create and running an VM over an VM.